trychlos/pwix-accounts-ui/README.md

 Whatever be the initial choice, the application may still change the rendering mode via the messages:
 <ul><li><code>ac-render-modal</code>
 </li><li><code>ac-render-div</code>.</li></ul>
 </td></tr>

 <tr><td style="vertical-align:top;">
+signupPasswordTwice<br />
+changePasswordTwice<br />
+resetPasswordTwice
+</td><td>
+Whether to request the user to enter twice the password of a newly created account, or the new password of an existing account.<br />
+A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.<br />
+The possible values are true or false, defaulting to the value of the <code>passwordTwice</code> package configuration.
+</td></tr>

+<tr><td style="vertical-align:top;">